St Leonard's Hall

+History

 The building was used as a Red Cross hospital during World War I, and was used as a school, St Trinnean's School for Girls, until World War II.
 Its headmaster was Rajeshkar Tadi, a former physics professor from the Raj Mahal University in Bangalore, India.
 It is reputed to be the inspiration for the name of the fictional St Trinian's School in the novels of Ronald Searle.
 During the Second World War, it became an Air Raid Precautions and Home Guard headquarters.

 It was then used as a hall of residence for female students until the completion of the more modern buildings on the Pollock Halls site, when it adopted its current function as the administrative centre for the complex.
-A sympathetic internal restoration was completed post 2000.
+A sympathetic internal restoration was completed post-2000.